 - What type of security system is in place in the facility?
 What type of monitoring system is in place to keep a wandering or confused resident safe?

-Finally, a personal word of advice.
+Finally a personal word of advice.
 Once you have moved your family member in, give them 90 days to adjust.
-In almost two decades of working with families, the biggest mistake I see families make is over-reacting to adjustment issues and pulling their relative out too soon.
+In two decades of working with families, the biggest mistake I see families make is… over-reacting to adjustment issues.
+They pull their relative out too soon.